-I didn't witness it with my eyes, but I heard many mentions of it – both by guards and by people outside [of the prisons] – over the course of the five years I was travelling there.
+I didn't witness it with my eyes, but I heard many mentions of it—both by guards and by people outside [of the prisons]—over the course of the five years I was traveling there.
 Women in the prison also talked about it.
 A recently appointed prison director I once met also spoke to me very openly about the fact that he was replacing a predecessor who'd been engaging in sexual exploitation of the prisoners.

-Are there endemic judicial problems in Afghanistan, or is that the idea of "moral crime" are still deeply rooted in people's minds after all this time?
+Are there endemic judicial problems in Afghanistan, or is the idea of "moral crime" still deeply rooted in people's minds after all this time?

 The justice system in Afghanistan is riddled with corruption, and a significant conservative contingent still has power in the Afghan government.
 But if it were just a policy issue, it would be an easy fix.
 The issue lies with the fact that it's a larger societal perception.
 In the families I spent time with, women were horrified that I spent time with incarcerated women, and specifically women who'd been accused of moral crimes.

 It's almost like a death sentence in Afghan society to be accused of this—it's something that's reacted to very strongly.
 This idea of bringing shame to your family is almost the worst thing you can do as a woman.
 Associating with such women is almost seen as associating with lepers.

 Watch: 'This Is What Winning Looks Like,' VICE reporter Ben Anderson's Afghanistan War diary:

 Are there any support groups locally?